Time: < 1 minute

 • A minimum grade of B- is required in each course applied to meeting degree requirements

-• An overall grade-point average of 3.0 must be achieved in all work for the PsyD program
+• An overall grade-point average of 3.0 must be achieved in all work for the PsyD Program

 • The Clinical Readiness Examination (1st year) and the Clinical Proficiency Examination (3rd year) must be passed